ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/studio/database/indexes/create-map-reduce-index.markdown

 * Once new data comes into the database, or existing documents are modified,
   the Map-Reduce index will re-calculate the aggregated data,
-  so that the aggregation results are always available and up-to-date !
+  so that the aggregation results are always available and up-to-date.

 * The aggregation computation is done in two separate consecutive actions: the `Map` and the `Reduce`.